precice/precice.github.io/content/docs/couple-your-code/step-by-step/couple-your-code-time-step-sizes.md

 ---
 title: Step 5 – Non-matching time step sizes
 permalink: couple-your-code-time-step-sizes.html
-keywords: api, adapter, advance, timestepping, subcycling, adaptivity
+keywords: api, adapter, advance, time-stepping, subcycling, adaptivity
 summary: "In this step, you learn how preCICE handles non-matching time step sizes and a few more things about simulation time."
 redirect_from:
   - couple-your-code-timestep-sizes.html